felixlopz/hubrise-test-task/content/apps/uber-eats/en/configuration.md

 ## Language

-From this section, you can decide which language will be used to encode the order item names in your receipts.
+From this section, you can decide which language is used to localise your receipts.

 ## Service Types